 Their latest single, Million Times, captures a summer night to remember, shaky from not knowing how the night is going to go, if you’re supposed to stay or if you’re supposed to leave.
 Leading with guitarist Andy Cole’s beautiful opening riff, Million Times doesn’t take long to find the groove set by Eric Ducharme’s playful bass melody and Kyle Kunkel’s insistent drums, setting the scene for Graham Hnatiuk’s opening impulse decision.
 Growing with confidence and force as the evening goes on, by the end of the night we’re having so much fun we wished the sun didn’t have to come up so early.
 And if we’re all willing to shout along with the anthemic chorus, maybe it doesn’t have to.

-“I started this in 2009 because I had a serious mental episode and almost ended up in the hospital,” the singer, guitarist, and songwriter candidly explains.
+Hearing Trees existed before frontman Graham Hnatiuk had ever picked up a guitar or penned a single lyric.
+Even as just an apparition in his mind’s eye, Hnatiuk’s musical vision essentially saved his sanity, maybe even his life.
+“I started this in 2009 because I had a serious mental episode and nearly ended up in the hospital,” the singer, guitarist, and songwriter candidly explains.
 “My life just wasn’t going in the right direction, but I found solace and inspiration in art and music.
 I knew that’s what I needed to do.”

->

-> And therein lies what’s so special about Hearing Trees.
+And therein lies what’s so special about Hearing Trees.
 As only a concept, it inspired and healed its creator. now, as a fully realized creative force and sonic identity all its own, it’s poised to do the same for anyone else drawn into its world.